Practitioner of Yoga and Vipassana Meditation for more than 5 years.

 Stress is caused by being ‘here’ but wanting to be ‘there’.

 — Eckhart Tolle

-Stress may seem like an inevitable part of life, and you think that nothing can be done about it, but there are many ways to manage it - and these are quite simple stress management tips and techniques you can use to help yourself to get relief.
+How to handle stress is a very common question these days, and you may think that nothing can be done about it, but there are many ways to manage it - and these are quite simple stress management tips and techniques you can use to help yourself to get relief.

 What is stress?

 The term “stress”, as was coined by Hans Selye in 1936, who defined this as “the non-specific response of the body to any demand for change”.
 In simple words, stress is caused by wanting something to be the way that it isn’t.

 Why is it so important to learn to handle stress?